 - 1) If the location places the site on land or in an obviously unsuitable location. - 2) If the site exceeds or falls below the depth boundaries defined by the strata (e.g., inner shelf 5-30 m, mid shelf 30-120 m, outer shelf 120-200 m, upper slope 200-500 m, lower slope 500-1000 m).
-Another depth related rejection strategy for grabs and trawls are changes of +/-10 % to the established station occupation depth.
-Safety related rejection strategies are depths less than 6 m in coastal ocean, 3 m in embayment, and 1 m in estuaries (main channels).
-The brackish estuary stratum has no limit set because sites could be wadable so field crews must decide on safety concerns during sampling.

-- 3) Two strata have salinity criteria: estuaries and brackish estuaries.
-Salinity is measured near the sediment/water interface.
-The definition for brackish estuaries is 0 27 ppt.
-The definition for estuaries is > 27 ppt.
-If salinity measurements do not meet these criteria, the site is abandoned.
-Note salinity calculated from conductivity is unitless, ppt and psu can be used interchangeably. - 4) For benthic sites <500 m, if suitable substrate cannot be found after three grabs at the nominal location, and up to three attempts at a second and third location, the station will be abandoned.
-For benthic sites >500 m, 3 attempts at 2 locations for a total of 6 unsuccessful attempts.
-Field crews have the option to attempt more grabs.
+Another depth related rejection strategy for grabs and trawls are changes of +/-10% to the established station occupation depth.
+Safety-related rejection strategies are depths less than 6 m in coastal ocean, 3 m in embayment, and 1 m in estuaries (main channels).
+The freshwater estuaries have no limit set because sites could be wadable so field crews must decide on safety concerns during sampling. - 3) Estuaries have no salinity criteria.
+Salinity is measured near the sediment/water interface and recorded on data sheets. - 4) For benthic sites <500 m, if suitable substrate cannot be found after three grabs at the nominal location, and up to three attempts each at a second and third location, the station will be abandoned.
+For benthic sites >500 m, a station will be abandoned after three unsuccessful attempts at two locations for a total of six attempts.
+Field crews have the discretion to attempt fewer grabs if substrate continues to inhibit proper closure.
+Field crews also have the option to attempt more grabs to complete station requirements.
 Adequately record the reason(s) for abandonment in the field computer, or on the field data sheet. - 5) For trawl sites, if the fathometer survey identifies unsuitable substrate at three locations within the radius limit, if any equipment is lost or damaged, or if the site is deemed unsuitable by the Cruise Leader, the site will be abandoned completely.
+Additional rejection criteria can be found in Figure 2.
 Adequately record the reason(s) for abandonment in the field computer, or on the field data sheet.

-F. California Department of Fish and Wildlife Scientific Collecting Permits
+F. Scientific Collecting Permits